Laundrie attorney Steven Bertolino files motion to dismiss lawsuit against him

 Bertolino had been added to a lawsuit against his clients Christopher and Roberta Laundrie, which accuses them of inflicting emotional distress on Petito’s family after the 22-year-old went missing.

 Bertolino was added to the suit in December.
-The next month, a lawyer for the Laundries filed a defense against the motion to add him a co-defendant.
+The next month, a lawyer for the Laundries filed a defense against the motion to add him as co-defendant.

 Luka even contended that Bertolino knew more about the case than his clients.